Black Widow (Claire Voyant): Powers and abilities

-Historical significance
+Historical importance

-Black Widow is the first costumed comic book superheroine, as she was introduced in Mystic Comics #4 (August 1940).
-Magician from Mars debuted in Amazing Man Comics #7 (November 1939), but has no distinctive costume.
-Fantomah was introduced in Jungle Comics #1 (February 1940) and possesses a dual identity and superpowers, but owns no distinctive costume as well.
-The Woman In Red also predates Claire Voyant, debuting in Thrilling Comics #2 (March 1940) from Standard Comics, but the character possesses no superpowers despite the a distinctive costume she wears.
-Invisible Scarlet O'Neil, created by Russell Stammm, is a non-costumed character with the superpower of invisibility who debuted in a newspaper comic strip on June 3, 1940, rather than a comic book.
+Introduced in Mystic Comics #4 (August 1940), Claire Voyant/Black Widow is the first female, costumed, superpowered comic book character.
+Magician from Mars debuted in Amazing Man Comics #7 (November 1939) but has no distinctive costume.
+Fantomah was introduced in Jungle Comics #1 (February 1940) and possesses superpowers but also has no distinctive costume.
+The Woman In Red debuted in Thrilling Comics #2 (March 1940) and does wear a distinctive costume but has no superpowers.
+Invisible Scarlet O'Neil is a non-costumed character with the superpower of invisibility who debuted in a newspaper comic strip on June 3, 1940, rather than a comic book.